piyanischal/capstone2020/docs/result.md

 A job is communicated as a simple JSON object where key names and values are lower case:

 * `client_id`: A unique identifier of the client returning the result.
-* `job_id`: ID of the current job object.
+* `job_id`: The id of job being returned.
 * `data`: A list of JSON objects.
-This object consists of a folder name, file name, and data
+Each object in the list contains folder name, file name, and data
   * `folder_name`: The path to the location of where the data should be placed.
 Check data storage section to see the hierarchy of the path.
   * `file_name`: Name of the file to which the data will be stored.
 Named after the type of data it is storing.
-  * `data`: The raw JSON data recieved from querying regulations.gov.
+  * `data`: The raw JSON data received from querying regulations.gov.
 * `jobs`: A list of new job objects.
 These job objects omit the job_id field.
 Jobs are retrieved through the JSON data collected from the regulations server.

 ## Data Storage